 The A4D is to prevent demolition without Planning Consent being sought.
 Further details may be seen at the bottom of the RBC A4 page HERE.

 The building was added to the LIST OF LOCALLY IMPORTANT BUILDINGS AND STRUCTURES in 2017 it is LL5.
 An application had been made to demolish it and No 5 to enable retirement housing to be build on the site.
 The A4 was applied removing the permitted development rights to demolish the building without obtaining planning permission.
 At the Planning Applications Committee in February 2018 a revised submission for the development was rejected, in part as the company had made no attempt at all to recognise in the re-design the aim of the council to retain the building.
 The developers then appealed and the Planning Inspector heard the case in September 2018, and firmly rejected the appeal on 5 grounds.
 In early 2020 the portacabins were removed from the back of the site – clearly indicating the NHS did not plan to continue with its existing use.
-However in 2021 the site was put up for sale and is understood to have been bought by a sensible local developer for housing / conversion.
+However in 2021 the site was put up for sale and is understood to have been bought in 2022 by a local developer for housing / conversion, though at quite a price.